skulljs/skulljs.github.io/docs/configuration/nestjs.markdown

 ---
 layout: default
 title: NestJs
-description: Configuration of the nestjs project.
+description: Configuration of the nestjs template.
 parent: Configuration
-last_modified_date: 2022-08-29 16:21
+last_modified_date: 2022-11-18 10:50
 ---

-# NestJs
+# Configuration of nestjs
 {: .no_toc }
+To make it as easy as possible to use nestjs, we made configurable features.
+Check below for details {: .fs-6 .fw-300 }

+The list of those features is available [here](/docs/features/nestjs)

 ---